AlinaLokkinen/recipeseeker-2/README.md

 Recipe Seeker is a React-based web application for browsing and viewing recipes.
 Users can search for recipes, view detailed instructions, ingredients, and watch related cooking videos.

-The app will also have a randomizer to help a user choose a recipe without having to browse all the available choices.
+The app also has a randomizer to help a user choose a recipe without having to browse all the available choices.

-The app was created as part of my thesis to practice modern web development using React and Tailwind.
+The app was first created as part of my thesis to practice modern web development using React and Tailwind.

+NOTE!
+This is version 2 of the app.
+Original thesis version can be found here: https://github.com/AlinaLokkinen/recipeseeker.

 ## Features